Ozzie Albies Player Props: Braves vs. Astros

 Ozzie Albies At The Plate

-- Albies is batting .237 with a double, four home runs and three walks.
+- Albies is batting .241 with two doubles, four home runs and four walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.